Efforts to ban TikTok in the United States: Criticism

 Bans and attempted bans in the United States have drawn objections citing hypocrisy, protectionism, and not addressing user data privacy in general.
-Lawmakers making allegations against TikTok fail to mention that the United States itself surveils non-US nationals under Section 702 of FISA.
+Lawmakers making allegations against TikTok fail to mention that the United States itself surveils non-U.S. nationals under Section 702 of FISA.
 The types of data collected by TikTok are also collected by other social media platforms and sold through brokers to private buyers and reportedly government agencies as well, without oversight.
 Some researchers from the Citizen Lab and the Center for Strategic and International Studies stated that user information in general should be protected, not just focusing on one platform.
-Critics have also labeled a potential ban on the app an assault on freedom of speech, including Republican congressmen Rand Paul and Thomas Massie.
+Critics, including Republican congressmen Rand Paul and Thomas Massie, have also labeled a potential ban on the app an assault on freedom of speech.

 Observers have argued that the national security concerns raised are largely hypothetical.
 There is insufficient public evidence to show that American user data has been accessed by or shared with the PRC government, with some claims reportedly exaggerated.
 Biden himself was on TikTok as the president, while Trump has reversed his previous position.
 Lawmakers against the bill said the process was quickly rushed.
-Computer security specialist Bruce Schneier has argued that which company owns TikTok may be irrelevant, since for example, Russia still interfered in the 2016 US elections using Facebook without owning it.
+Computer security specialist Bruce Schneier has argued that which company owns TikTok may be irrelevant since, for example, Russia interfered in the 2016 U.S. elections via Facebook despite not owning it.

 Congressional advocates for a ban have stated that the platform supports an anti-Israel bias, arguing that manipulation justifies a nationwide ban.
 Analysis from Vox countered this argument, stating that support for the Palestinian cause has been growing among younger generations, who make up the majority of TikTok's users, even before the October 7 attacks.
 Analysts argued that popular videos on the app in support of Palestinians or criticizing Israel were "likely an accurate reflection of the beliefs shared by the majority of users using the platform".